 Also known as "J. Ami," he overcame early widowhood to become a successful teacher, Kingwood politician, and husband and father.
 He served as Preston County Assessor from 1917 to 1921.

-Ami then married his second wife, Lillie Mae Wolfe (June 20, 1876-1933), on Christmas Eve 1899.
+Ami then entered into marriage with his second wife, Lillie Mae Wolfe (June 20, 1876-1933), on Christmas Eve 1899.
 She was one of 13 children of Hezekiah and Mary Jane (Beatty) Wolfe, and was born on Salt Lick, near Amblersburg and Terra Alta, Preston County.

 The couple went on to produce three children -- Paul Darlington Everly Sr., Mary Emily Crawford and and John Donald "Happy" Everly.